-Lincoln was born Anna Marie Wooldridge in Chicago, the 10th of 12 children, but raised on a farm in Michigan.
-She loved performing as a small child, and listened to music constantly – later recalling hearing Holiday and Coleman Hawkins on a hand-cranked Victrola gramophone.
-Lincoln moved with her mother to Kalamazoo, Michigan, when she was 14, and began to sing with local bands.
-But by the early 50s she had left the district and begun singing professionally in California (at the Moulin Rouge in Los Angeles) and in Honolulu, Hawaii.
+Lincoln was born Anna Marie Wooldridge in Chicago on August 6, 1930, the 10th of 12 children, but raised on a farm in Michigan.
+She loved performing as a small child and listened to music constantly – later recalling hearing Holiday and Coleman Hawkins on a hand-cranked Victrola gramophone.
+Lincoln moved with her mother to Kalamazoo, Michigan, when she was 14 and began to sing with local bands.
+But by the early 50s, she had left the district and begun singing professionally in California (at the Moulin Rouge in Los Angeles) and in Honolulu, Hawaii.
 She went through several name changes (including Anna Marie, Gaby Lee, and Gaby Woolridge) before settling on Abbey Lincoln in 1956.

 She recorded with Benny Carter in 1956 and performed a number in the 1957 Hollywood film The Girl Can’t Help It.
 Lincoln’s first of three albums for Riverside (1957-1959) had Max Roach on drums and he was a major influence on her.
 It was Roach who had introduced Lincoln to the producer Orrin Keepnews at Riverside Records in 1957.
 She was later to declare that Roach’s arrival in her life was the moment at which she found her way as a jazz artist.
 In autumn 1960, Lincoln sang on the recording of one of the most celebrated jazz contributions to the civil rights, Roach’s We Insist!, which became a milestone in jazz history.